Clutz2132/TSM-takhome/README.md

 # TCSM-takhome

 # Scalable Web-Application Deployment on DigitalOcean
-This project demonstrates how to build and deploy a scalable web application on DigitalOcean using Kubernetets.
+This project demonstrates how to build and deploy a scalable web application on DigitalOcean using Kubernetes.
 The application is built with Flask, containerized using Docker, and deployed on a Kubernetes cluster.
-The deployment includes load balancing, autoscaling, and cost optimizaion.
+The deployment includes load balancing, autoscaling, and cost optimization.

 ## Features
 - Containerized web application using Docker